Are you looking for the best CRM software for your business?

-What does the BBB say about this CRM service’s support?
+What does the BBB say about the software’s customer support?
 It’s rated A+, the highest among all CRM products on this list.

 Not bad, Less Annoying, not bad at all.

-HubSpot is well known for its marketing automation tool, but it also offers a CRM platform.
-It uses a freemium model, so you can get a lot of value for no expense.
+HubSpot is a well known SaaS platform.
+Its marketing automation tool is among the best, but it also offers CRM services.
+It uses a freemium model so that you can get a lot of value for no expense.

-Hubspot’s pricing is more complex than other CRM systems and may confuse you.
+Their pricing model is more complex than other CRMs and may confuse you.

 The core Hubspot CRM product is free and does a great job of covering a small business’s CRM needs.

 If you want to add extra functions, it will cost you.
-Depending on whether you want to get the full set of sales or marketing tools, prices may vary from $50/month to at least $3200/month for some of the plans.
+Depending on whether you want to get the full set of sales or marketing tools, prices may vary from $50/month to almost $3200/month for some of the plans.

 You can create your bundle of services, and supercharge it with add-ons.
-That raises the price even higher.
+That could raise the price even higher.

-You can test Hubspot’s premium features with a 14-day free trial.
+You can test their premium features with a 14-day free trial.

 Like some other CRM companies, Hubspot’s paid plans add marketing power to a free CRM tool.
-For no extra cost, you can take advantage of marketing features like social media ads, analytics tools, email marketing.
+For no extra cost, you can take advantage of database marketing features like social media ads, analytics tools, email marketing materials.

 This CRM shows you information about the deals you’ve done, contacts you have, and reports about your business’s activity.